Have you ever felt guilty of taking a 20-minute break from your law school readings because you end up playing online games?

 According to The Emory Wheel, online gaming provides your brain an opportunity to make new connections.
 This allows a person to think of more precise solutions for his problems.

 Also, online / video games can instill perseverance and patience in problem-solving.
-They are a good and safe platform to commit mistakes.
-As such, the player can replay and correct his mistakes, and relearn the game until he masters it.
+They are a good and safe platform to commit mistakes, and they are a good avenue to learn from such mistakes.
+Consequently, the player can replay and correct his mistakes, and relearn the game until he masters it.
 (Well, this basically sounds a lot like life.
 Lol.)

 #4 Relieve stress; make us feel good